Below is a list of common terms you might encounter when localizing or using Transifex.

 Machine Translation (MT)

 Machine Translation is the use of software to translate content.
 If you’ve ever used Google Translate, you’ve used machine translation.
-While MT is generally not recommended for customer-facing content, it can be used in conjunction with human review in a process known as “machine translation with post-editing.”
+While MT is generally not recommended for customer-facing content, it can be used with human review in a process known as “machine translation with post-editing.”

 Language Service Provider